Hussain004/BAGEL/README.md

 | `?` | Show the shortcuts cheat-sheet |
 | `A` | Show the about modal |

-The shortcuts modal (`?`) lists everything at runtime — adding a binding in `src/hooks/useKeyboardShortcuts.ts` auto-populates the modal.
+The shortcuts modal (`?`) lists everything at runtime (adding a binding in `src/hooks/useKeyboardShortcuts.ts` auto-populates the modal).

 ---